 Courts have long promoted deciding disputes based on their merits.
 The concept of excusable neglect encourages analyzing the reason(s) why the mistake occurred and to consider relevant circumstances.
 The court chose to judiciously weigh the evidence based on legal standards.
 Neglect may be excusable if a reasonable and prudent person would likely have neglected a duty based on the set of circumstances, including unexpected situations that caused the oversight.

 The court seeks to base decisions of dismissal in an equitable manner that supports justice.
 One equitable consideration for the court is how promptly the party moved to seek relief.
 Another is if the reversal of the lower court’s dismissal would be prejudicial for the other (opposing) party?

 Excusable Neglect Could Be a Worthy Excuse for Missing a Court Deadline

 The court found Taylor acted promptly in response to the court’s dismissal of the action—on the same day.
 The district court did not hold a hearing when denying the plaintiff motion and thus Taylor was unable to properly elaborate on the circumstances involved.
 The appeals court found relief in the case would be in accordance with reasonable equitable considerations and that the “Craig test” would be proper in truly evaluating this mishap.
 The appeals court vacated the district court decision and remanded the case back down to the lower court for application of the proper three-part test.

 Errors or mistakes generally have consequences, such as when someone demonstrates negligence or carelessness that results in injuries to another.
 The same applies in adherence to the procedural aspects of civil actions.
 In this case, the plaintiff inadvertently missed a critical deadline and almost did not have an opportunity to pursue recovery.
-This is another example of why it is important to retain an experienced attorney that is familiar with practicing personal injury law.
+This is another example of why it is important to retain an experienced personal injury attorney that is familiar with practicing personal injury law.